Home Baby Formula

 The Link Between Baby Formula & Necrotizing Enterocolitis (NEC)

 For years, research has suggested that a link may exist between formula feeding and NEC.
-According to Cleveland Clinic, 90% of infants who develop NEC are born prematurely.
-About one in 1,000 prematurely born infants go on to develop the condition.
+According to the Cleveland Clinic, 90% of infants who develop NEC are born prematurely.
+There continues to be debate over what risk factors play the most significant roles in the development of the condition, but feeding remains widely regarded as a key indicator.

 A 2018 critical analysis of NEC risk factors consulted 35 NEC experts and asked them to review 64 different potential risk factors.
 From that list, formula feeding vs. breastfeeding was one of just three NEC development risk factors that experts highly agreed on.
+The condition typically occurs within the first two weeks of life in premature infants who are fed specific formulas.

 Not every type of baby formula is tied to NEC.
 Concerns generally involve certain cow’s milk-based formulas.